-Have you met a “Suspicious Stewart”?
-That’s sales expert Grant Cardone’s nickname for a type of buyer who really makes you work to earn his trust.
-Stewart is a critical thinker, meaning he’ll question everything you say.
-If you don’t shoot from the hip at all times, you’ll probably lose his confidence -- and the deal with it.
+Have you met a “Suspicious Samira”?
+That’s the type of buyer who really makes you work to earn his trust.
+Samira is a critical thinker, meaning she’ll question everything you say.
+If you don’t shoot from the hip at all times, you’ll probably lose her confidence -- and the deal with it.

 Working with this type of buyer poses some unique challenges.
 But there’s an upside: If you can convert a skeptic into a true believer, you know they’re really on your side.

 Read on for eight ways to win over a doubtful buyer.